annapods/podfic_poster2/doc/DOC_DB.md

 Three fields are automatically added to every table:

 - `ID`, the primary key, which is an automatically-incremented integer.
-- `display_name`, the readable unique identifier of the record, which is a concatenation of the fields that the data model identifies as part of the display name.
+- `display_name`, the readable unique identifier of the record, which is a concatenation of the fields that are identified as part of the display name in the data model.
 - `creation_date`, the date of creation of the record.

 IDs are necessary because the components of display names could be edited.
 Foreign key fields always reference a record's ID but display names are used in the interface for human readability.

 ## Setup

-This should one day be doable from the GUI, but as of now, you need to do it in the command line or directly through a python script. #TODO
+This should one day be doable from the GUI, but as of now, you need to do it in the command line or directly through a python script.
+See `/doc/INSTALLME.md`. #TODO

 ### Complete reset

-Some of the data that is not supposed to change often is defined in `db/set_options.ods`.
+Some of the data that is not supposed to change often (options in a referential, for example) is defined in `db/set_options.ods`.
 Double check that all values are correct and that none are missing.

 Then, run the lines below.
 They will delete any existing `podfics.db` database file and create a new, clean one from the model and the set options.